Graduate Catalog

 M.A. in Interpretation: Combined Interpreting Practice and Research

 The concentration in Combined Interpreting Practice and Research is designed to prepare and educate Deaf, hard of hearing, and hearing persons in working as interpreters in Deaf and hearing communities.
 The program provides a multidisciplinary and interdisciplinary approach to interpretation instruction.
-The M.A. in Interpretation program consists of a comprehensive, sequenced, and integrated series of courses and experiences in five core areas: education, business and government, medical, mental health, and legal settings.
+The M.A. in Interpretation program consists of a comprehensive, sequenced, and integrated series of courses and experiences.
 These courses and experiences are intended to provide students with the necessary mastery of knowledge, techniques, and skills required for entry to professional work in the field of interpretation or advanced graduate study.
 Close interaction among students, mentors, and faculty is provided in a setting that offers a wide array of academic and interpreting experiences.
-This includes an interpreting practicum and rotation, along with an internship, which is developed on an individual basis for each student.
-This degree includes an overview research course followed by two semesters of guided research courses in which students conduct original research with the goal of producing a solid study in publishable form.
+This includes an interpreting internship, which is developed on an individual basis for each student.
+This degree includes an overview research course followed by two semesters of guided research courses in which students conduct original research with the goal of producing a small-scale study in publishable form.
 This concentration follows a two-year format, consisting of four semesters followed by a summer internship.
-The program requires the completion of 48 credit hours of course work.
+The program requires the completion of 46 credit hours of course work.
 An accelerated program is also available for students with a Gallaudet B.A. in Interpretation degree, requiring the completion of 33 credit hours of course work.
 The program also is available in a three-year format for students who need an additional year of advanced language classes.
 Part-time study is also available.

 Admissions Procedures